 Networks: None.

 National SAON organisations: The SAON member nations (Board members) will name the individual responsible to provide essential information and provide required resources.
+Board members should facilitate contact with their appropriate national funding agencies.

-Relationship with international/other organisations: Board members will be in contact with their respective national departments and funding agencies.
+Relationship with international/other organisations: Board members from organisations will facilitate the contact with their respective organisations.

-Involvement of Permanent Participants/Indigenous organisations; Indigenous/Local knowledgePP organizations to appoint members to the task force.
+Involvement of Permanent Participants/Indigenous organisations; Indigenous/Local knowledge: PP organizations to appoint members to the task force.

-Outreach: [To be completed]

-Outreach: [To be completed] Funding structures will be proposed by the task force and after agreement of the Board, will be communicated to appropriate national departments and funding agencies.
+Outreach: Acknowledge the contributions of supporting entities.

-Resources and funding: [To be completed] Board membership, countries, as determined
+Resources and funding: Board member contribution